 In skiing fore-aft balance is dynamic, not static.
 It is in a constant cycle.
 In regular high-level skiing, skiers always go from being back at the end of one turn to being forward at the initiation of the next turn.
+Pressure translates from tip to tail throughout the turn.

 As Mikaela Shiffrin in an interview (here) said: “The key for fore-aft balance, for me, is to try not to stay in one position.
 Because skiing is such a fluid sport, you’re always moving.
 And if you become static with your fore-aft balance, then the rest of your turn is going to be static.
 So, it’s really important to be able to be forward at the top of the turn and then try to use the rear of the skis.
 Not the tails really, but you know let your skis kind of shoot out from under you a little bit.
 Just try to play with the entire ski because you have a whole ski for a reason.
 You want to use the whole thing as a tool.
 And if you can use the tip-to-tail perfectly and be in balance, then you’re going to have a faster turn.”

-In order to start a turn effectively, we need to move our Center of Mass forward to bend or balance over the shovel of the skis.
-We must start the turn by engaging the tip of the ski, so we look for “getting to the front of the ski” at the initiation.
+In order to start a turn effectively, we need to move our Center of Mass forward to bend or balance over the front of the skis.
+We must start the turn by engaging the tip of the ski, so we always look for “getting to the front of the ski” at the initiation.

-That’s key in order to be centered when we arrive at the most important part of the turn: the loading phase.
+- Be centered (I.E. pressure the middle of the ski) when we arrive at the most important part of the turn: the loading phase.
 The loading phase is when we apply almost all the pressure and the major ski deflection occurs.
-In the modern slalom technique (SL turns), the pressure or loading phase is short and abrupt, and it happens all at once at the fall line (i.e. the middle. or apex of the turn).
-So, it is absolutely OK to be in the backseat at transition and initiation, but it is mandatory to move our center of mass forward (or our base of support back) in order to be centered when we apply the majority of the load/pressure on the skis (i.e. at the fall-line).
+In the modern slalom technique (SL turns), the pressure or loading phase is short and abrupt, and it happens all at once at the fall line (i.e. the middle or apex of the turn).

 A great example and proof of this dynamic fore-aft balance while skiing is this state-of-the-art photo sequence made by Ron LeMaster that we will see and analyze below: